-e.g. SELECT, FLAG-error; is equivalent to SELECT, FLAG-error, CLEAR;
+e.g. SELECT, FLAG=error; is equivalent to SELECT, FLAG=error, CLEAR;

-COLUMN is only valid for tables and takes as attribute value a list of columns to be written into the TFS file.
-The special "\name" argument refers to the actual name of the element.

-SLICE is the number of slices into which the selected elements have to be cut and is only used by MAKETHIN.
-(Default = 1).

-THICK is a logical flag to indicate whether the selected elements are treated as thick elements by the MAKETHIN command.

-This only applies up to now to QUADRUPOLES and BENDs for which thick maps have been explicitly derived.
+- COLUMN is only valid for tables and takes as attribute value a list of columns to be written into the TFS file.
+The special "\name" argument refers to the actual name of the element. - SLICE is the number of slices into which the selected elements have to be cut and is only used by MAKETHIN and FLAG=INTERPOLATE.
+(Default = 1). - THICK is a logical flag to indicate whether the selected elements are treated as thick elements by the MAKETHIN command.
+This only applies up to now to QUADRUPOLEs and BENDs for which thick maps have been explicitly derived. - STEP output intermediate values every STEP meters in the TWISS command. - AT manual specification of interpolation points for the TWISS command.
+Specified as a fraction of the node length, i.e. a value of 0.5 slices at the centre of the element.